Table of Contents

 Intensity Multiplier – Determines the intensity value when overwriting the Sun settings.

-Turbidity – Determines the amount of dust in the air and affects the color of the sun and sky.
+Turbidity – Determines the amount of dust in the air and affects the color of the Sun and Sky.
 Smaller values produce a clear and blue sky and sun as you get in the country, while larger values make them yellow and orange as, for example, in a big city.

 Ozone – Affects the color of the sun light.
 Available in the range between 0.0 and 1.0.
 Smaller values make the sunlight more yellow, larger values make it blue.